kasir-barati/class-validator-translator-middleware/README.md

 ## How to use this package

 -   first install it `npm i class-validator-translator-middleware`
--   Now create a directory wherever you want and name it what ever you like but I use translated-errors: `mkdir src/translated-errors`
+-   Now create a directory wherever you want and name it what ever you like but I use _class-validator-errors_: `mkdir src/class-validator-errors`
--   Then you should create `error-codes.json` in that directory: `touch src/translated-errors/error-codes.json`
+-   Then you should create `error-codes.json` in that directory: `touch src/class-validator-errors/error-codes.json`
 -   Now in it you have to define your error codes like this.
     ```json
     {
         "title_should_be_sample": "title_should_be_sample"
     }
     ```
 -   Now you must define your error locale messages in separated files on that directory.
-E.X. you should `touch src/translated-errors/en.json` and in that file you have:
+E.X. you should `touch src/class-validator-errors/en.json` and in that file you have:

     ```json
     {